 If you have a family history of bowel cancer, or you are aged over 50 years, you have an increased chance of developing bowel cancer.
 But lifestyle factors can also play a part.

-Bowel cancer is any cancer affecting the colon (large bowel or intestine) or rectum (back passage).
+Bowel cancer is any cancer affecting the colon (large bowel or intestine) or rectum (bottom).
 Bowel cancer often starts as small, non-cancerous polyps that form on the walls of the large intestine and, over time, some of these polyps may become cancerous.